grady144KLW/Vivado/#2: 4-1 Multiplexer/readme.md

-This is a 4-1 MUltiplexer code that lights up to LED to its corresponding assignments
+This is a 4-1 MUltiplexer code that lights up the LED to its corresponding assignments